-Compass has both private and semi-private rooms, which are handicapped accessible.
-Semi-private rooms offer private bathrooms and separate closets.
+Compass offers private rooms, which are handicapped accessible.
 All rooms feature built-in desks, upholstered club chairs, an array of lighting options, and full-size beds with soft and firm mattress options.
 Compass also features a secure outdoor terrace with seating, landscaping and a view to the evening stars.

 elsewhere on campus include gardens with outdoor seating, a labyrinth, a main dining room, saltwater pool, gymnasium and walking paths.
 These areas are accessible according to each individual’s schedule.

 Patients may socialize in common areas and not in one another’s bedrooms.
 Patients generally eat together in the main dining room with Compass staff.

 Atmosphere and Dress